Traders count losses over Oyingbo market closure - Vanguard News

 Other infractions included roadside trading and poor hygienic practices resulting in serious environmental problems in the area.

-The traders, however, told the News Agency of Nigeria (NAN) on Friday that the sudden closure without notice was adversely affecting their businesses.
+The traders, however, told Newsmen on Friday that the sudden closure without notice was adversely affecting their businesses.

-The Iyaloja of Oyingbo Market, Alhaja Sikirat Sule, told NAN that they have started cleaning up the market to facilitate early reopening of the market by the state government.
+The Iyaloja of Oyingbo Market, Alhaja Sikirat Sule said that they have started cleaning up the market to facilitate early reopening of the market by the state government.

 “This is the first time this is happening and we were not warned about it.